 - High school diploma or GED equivalent

-- Meet age requirements and physical, mental, and educational standards established by the Office of the Director of Police, the Board of Regents, and the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE)
+- Meet physical, mental, and educational standards established by the Office of the Director of Police and TCOLE

 - Valid Texas driver’s license with a satisfactory driving record that meets or exceeds UT System policy and standards

 - Pass a written examination

 - Pass a physical agility test

 - Pass a thorough background investigation that includes a local, state, and national criminal history check based on fingerprints, credit check, polygraph examination, medical examination and drug screening, and psychological examination